LSEG-API-Samples/Article.EMA.Java.SLF4J/README.md

 ### Running the application
 You can run the EMA Java example with JVM ```-Dlog4j.configurationFile``` option points to the log4j2.xml file.
 Please note that if you do not build the application in to a single-all-depencies jar file, you need to include the Log4j 2 libraries files in the Java classpath too.

+### Build and running Demo

+The EMA Java Interactive-Provider and Consumer demo examples are available in *ema_example* folder.
+The demo applications utlize Maven and Log4J to log EMA Java API and application activities to console and log file.

 ```
 java -Dlog4j.configurationFile=./resources/log4j2.xml -cp .;target/esdk131_log4j-1.0-jar-with-dependencies.jar com.thomsonreuters.ema.examples.training.consumer.series100.example100__MarketPrice__Streaming.Consumer
 ```